k-leadingsolutions/affirmations/README.md

 - **Entry Point:**
   Open [`chat.html`](src/main/resources/static/chat.html) in your browser.

 - **Features:**
+    - Register and log in for secure access.
+    - Receive and view a daily affirmation in a highlighted panel.
     - Enter your name and affirmation; send to live chat.
-   - View all live messages, with your messages highlighted.
+    - See all live messages instantly, with your own messages highlighted for clarity.
-   - See the list of affirmations you've sent.
+    - View a personal list of affirmations you've sent.
-   - Modern, mobile-friendly design.
+    - Modern, vibrant, and mobile-friendly design using gradients and custom fonts.
+    - Responsive interface with animated transitions and visually appealing modals.
+    - Intuitive login/register modals with success popups and error handling.

 ---